hontz1/openwrt_d-link-TL-WA854RE_V1-TL-WA850RE_V1/README.md

 and build as it would be an 850V1, even if it is an 854V1.

-be care that the maximum filesize (sysupgrade) shoud not bigger than about 3,5 MB. but flash the factory-image. https://openwrt.org/docs/guide-user/additional-software/saving_space    and use strip options.
+be care that the maximum filesize (sysupgrade) shoud not bigger than about 3,5 MB. but flash the factory-image. https://openwrt.org/docs/guide-user/additional-software/saving_space    and use default strip options.

-use precompiled images, such as mine only for testing, build always your own.
+# use precompiled images, such as mine only for testing, build always your own.